MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 ### Do you have _any_ class?

-The `.hasClass()` method can detect if the element possesses the class name given as parameter.
+The `.hasClass(...)` method can detect if the element possesses the class name given as parameter.

 > This method returns a boolean (`true`/`false`).